Can I Take Vitamin D And Vitamin B12 Together

 3. Take Supplements with Food

 Vitamin D is a fat-soluble vitamin, so it's best absorbed when taken with a meal that contains fat.
-This helps to increase the bioavailability of Vitamin D and ensure that your body can effectively utilize it.
+This helps to increase the bioavailability of Vitamin D and check that your body can effectively put to use it.
 Vitamin B12 can be taken with or without food, but some people find that taking it with food helps to reduce the risk of stomach upset.

 4. Monitor Your Symptoms